 The Dalmatian Coast

-Natural and historical riches of the coastlineIf you are lucky enough to explore the islands or sail a boat, you can visit Mljet Island National Park just across from Dubrovnik, or experience the uninhabited beauty of the Kornati archipelago.
+Natural and historical riches of the coastlineIf you are lucky enough to have a chance to explore the islands or sail a boat, you can visit Mljet Island National Park just across from Dubrovnik, or experience the uninhabited beauty of the Kornati archipelago.
 Lokrum Island is a protected nature reserve, home to countless pebble beaches backing onto lushpine groves.
 Here, you can explore the ruins of a Benedictine monastery, as well as the Fort Royal.

-There is much to see and do if you are in Croatia for the first time, from wilderness reserves to water skiing, fishing, diving, paragliding, tanning or just relaxing and enjoying the salty breeze and the song of the cicadas on your own beach at the Radisson Blu Resort & Spa at Dubrovnik Sun Gardens.
-Be sure to check out the water sports in Dubrovnik as well!
+There is much to see and do if you are visiting Croatia for the first time, from wilderness reserves to water skiing, fishing, diving, paragliding, tanning or just relaxing and enjoying the salty breeze and the song of the cicadas on your own private beach at the Radisson Blu Resort & Spa at Dubrovnik Sun Gardens.
+Be sure to check out the watersports in Dubrovnik as well!
 Later you can catch a ride to the bustling the Old Town for a walk around the walls or a spot of nightlife.